EngineHub/WorldGuard/README.md

 WorldGuard is open source and is available under the GNU Lesser General Public License v3.

-Currently, Bukkit is required to use WorldGuard.
-You can get a release copy of WorldGuard from the [BukkitDev site](http://dev.bukkit.org/bukkit-plugins/worldguard/).
+A Bukkit server implementation (such as [Paper](https://papermc.io)) and the [WorldEdit plugin](https://dev.bukkit.org/projects/worldedit) are required to use WorldGuard.
+You can get a release copy of WorldGuard from the [BukkitDev site](https://dev.bukkit.org/projects/worldguard).

 Compiling
 ---------